‘I Believe I Can’: The Importance of Self-Discipline, Habit, and Perseverance

 Then if that action becomes a part of us, we will naturally reap what we sow.

-Sometimes we will struggle and experience burnout but it is all part of life after all.
-In fact, the experience itself allows one to self-reflect, advance, and build a stronger foundation for the next time; You have nevertheless improved your willpower, strength, courage, and faith.
+Sometimes we will struggle and experience burnout, but it is all part of life after all.
+In fact, the experience of struggle itself allows one to self-reflect, advance, and build a stronger foundation for the next time.
+You have nevertheless improved your willpower, strength, courage, and faith.

 Through hardships, we build character, which in turn allows us to elevate our minds and improve spiritually.
 One way to improve spiritually is through the practice of Falun Dafa.
 Learn more about 5 Reasons why Falun Gong (Falun Dafa) is great!